 - The communication systems are composed of speakers and listeners.
-Those who encounter the predators (or food) produce acoustically distinct and discrete alarm (or food) calls, and in response to hearing such calls, listeners behave appropriately. - The signals are referential in the sense that they are reliably associated with objects and events in the environment. - They don't react instinctively as a direct expression of their internal states.
+Those who encounter the predators (or food) produce acoustically distinct and discrete alarm (or food) calls, and in response to hearing such calls, listeners behave appropriately. - The signals are referential in the sense that they are reliably associated with objects and events in the environment. - They do not react instinctively as a direct expression of their internal states.
 They send the signals with some primitive type of intention on the assumption of the existence of listeners.

-- They are born with ability to respond appropriately to general categories.
+- They are born with the ability to respond appropriately to general categories.
 Learning plays a relatively small role in modifying signal structure. - These types of communication systems illustrate how natural selection might have driven signal diversification.

-The first steps toward human languages are still shrouded in mystery despite the studies and controversies in many fields, but the above described communication systems might be strong candidates for the immediate steps, in other words, the "protolanguages".
-This paper aims at exploring the origin and evolution of linguistic diversity using two different types of models (in Section 2 and Section 3) with a communication system which is constructed with regard to this type of communication system observed in nonhuman animals.
+The first steps toward human languages are still shrouded in mystery despite the studies and controversies in many fields, but the above-described communication systems might be strong candidates for the immediate steps, in other words, the "protolanguages."
+This article aims at exploring the origin and evolution of linguistic diversity using two different types of models (in Section 2 and Section 3) with a communication system that is based on that observed in nonhuman animals.